multani/gcp-changelog/content/compute-engine/index.md

 ### Security

-A vulnerability affecting AMD Zen 5 processors (Turin) was discovered and is being addressed.
+A vulnerability affecting AMD Zen 5 processors (Turin) is being addressed.
 For more information, see the [GCP-2025-058 security bulletin](https://docs.cloud.google.com/compute/docs/security-bulletins#gcp-2025-058).

 ### Feature